Some of Perth’s Best Pasta Spots

-Share This Page
+Share

 Lulu La Delizia

 How long does it take to become an institution?
 Although it only opened in 2016, Lulu La Delizia has quickly become synonymous with quality Italian fare – and we’re not alone in noticing.
 Adeptly toeing the line between a high-brow, cheffy approach and simple northern Italian classics, this refined and restrained menu is hard to look past.
-I’d tell you to get the chef’s special, but then again, everything else is so good, too.
+We’d tell you to get the chef’s special, but then again, everything else is so good, too.

 Shop 5/97 Rokeby Road, Subiaco